This feature is in Public Preview.

 Optionally, enter a notification email to receive notifications of critical errors with SCIM provisioning.

 Assign users and groups to the application

-Go to Manage > Provisioning and, under Settings, set the Scope to Sync only assigned users and groups.
+Under Settings, set Scope to Sync only assigned users and groups.

 - Add some users and groups.
 Click Add user, select the users and groups, and click the Assign button.

 - Users and groups that existed in Azure Databricks prior to enabling provisioning exhibit the following behavior upon provisioning sync:

 - Are merged if they also exist in Azure Active Directory